Hans Diergaardt: Ascension to Kaptein

 In 1976 South Africa granted the Basters a form of autonomy for the area around Rehoboth under the Self-Government Act, No. 56, in an effort to hold their loyalty.
 As part of its implementation of a Baster Homeland, South Africa supported an election for the Kaptein (Tribal chief) of Rehoboth.
 Incumbent Dr. Ben Africa won narrowly, and Diergaardt came second.
 Diergaardt challenged the election results in court; when he won in 1979, he was confirmed as the fifth Baster Kaptein in history.

 He served as leader of the Baster Homeland (or bantustan) from 1979 until independence in 1990.
-Believing that alliances with native tribes was important, Diergaardt promoted new housing for the Nama people and was the first local authority in Namibia to desegregate the school system.
-He also tried to build alliances at the national level to enable the Basters to have a voice in their future, but the major effort there was on ridding the country of South Africa control.
+Believing that building alliances with native tribes was important, Diergaardt promoted new housing for the Nama people and was the first local authority in Namibia to desegregate the school system.
+He also tried to build alliances at the national level to enable the Basters to have a voice in their future, but the major effort there was on ridding the country of South African control.

 Diergaardt represented the Rehoboth Free Democratic Party (RFP) and had a seat in the Transitional Government of National Unity (TGNU).
 This was directly linked to the South African apartheid state, which allowed it to operate some governmental powers from June 1985 to February 1989.
 Diergaardt was the second chairman of the TGNU.

 Prior to Namibian gaining independence, Diergaardt was elected to the Constituent Assembly of Namibia, which wrote the country's constitution.
 After independence, in 1990 Diergaardt threatened armed secession from Namibia if the government tried to redistribute the land of Rehoboth (as had been discussed prior to independence.)
 He believed that minority group rights were not sufficiently protected under the Namibian Constitution.
 He mounted a court challenge seeking to establish autonomy for the Basters based on their prior history in the country; the Supreme Court ruled they had no special status.

 Before his death, Diergaardt filed an official complaint on behalf of the Basters with the United Nations Human Rights Committee.
 In Diergaardt v.
 Namibia (2000), the committee found evidence of linguistic discrimination against the Basters by the Namibian government, which refused to use the Afrikaans language in dealing with this community.

 Diergaardt died from a heart attack in Rehoboth on 13 February 1998.